<< Yesterday

 Library of Congress - Benjamin K. Edwards Collection

-1921 Warren Spahn is born in Buffalo, New York, the son of a wallpaper salesman who had once played semi-pro baseball.
+1921 The Spahns welcome their newborn, Warren, the son of a Buffalo wallpaper salesman who had once played semi-pro baseball.
 The future Hall of Fame southpaw, a mainstay with the Braves in the 1950s, is named after Warren Harding, a right-hander recently sworn in as the president of the United States.

 1924 On WMAQ, Hal Totten, a Chicago Daily News reporter, does a play-by-play radio of the 12-1 Cubs' victory over the Cardinals.
 The broadcast of every Cub and White Sox home game of the season marks the first time a team's games will be heard regularly on the airwaves.